-Carpentry II Year 1 credit Prerequisite: Junior/Senior standing, Industrial Arts, Woodworking Lab Fee: \$25 / Subject to Change / Students will be requested to supply their own steel tape measure and tape holder, and a nail apron.
+Carpentry II 1 credit Year

+Prerequisite: Junior/Senior standing, Industrial Arts, Woodworking

+Lab Fee: \$25 / Subject to Change / Students will be requested to supply their own steel tape measure and tape holder, and a nail apron.

 This class provides the opportunity for the student to utilize skills in one year of advanced wood projects.
 Woodworking further develops a depth of knowledge by construction of a project or projects using all of the necessary hand tools, power tools, and woodworking machines.
-The project will reflect procedures used in the construction trades.
+The project will reflect procedures used in the construction trades

-Small Engines Repair ISemesterPrerequisite:Junior/Senior standing, Industrial ArtsLab Fee:None and/or to be determined
+Small Engines Repair I 1⁄2 credit Semester

+Prerequisite: Junior/Senior standing, Industrial Arts